JaimeTuyuc/git-course/file1.md

 some other content

-Some content for branch b-2
+Some content for branch b-2 generate a conflict